 On March 30, 2009, the bridge lenders agreed to a further restructuring that provided an additional US \$200,000 of funding to the Company.
-This additional advance is being provided by the senior bridge loan lender and will be used to fund upcoming property payments, critical audit, regulatory and filing fees, as well as allow the company to continue to seek alternatives to its funding difficulties.
+This additional advance was provided by the senior bridge loan lender and was used to fund upcoming property payments, critical audit, regulatory and filing fees, as well as allow the Company to continue to seek alternatives to its funding difficulties.

 This restructuring also suspends the monthly payment of interest to the two bridge loan lenders that was to have commenced on April 1, 2009, and the payment of a 3% extension fee that had been due on March 31, 2009.
-Under the revised documents, these interest and extension fee payments are being capitalized and added to the principal amounts due on the July 15, 2009 maturity date.
-Under this restructuring, and following this additional loan advance, the amounts that will be due to the senior and subordinated bridge lenders on July 15, 2009 are US \$2.78 million and US \$2.25 million respectively.
-As consideration for the above, the senior bridge lender will be receiving cash fees of \$35,000 along with 1 million common shares of the Company and 500,000 warrants to purchase common stock of the Company for a two year period at a price of C \$0.14/share.
+Under the revised documents, these interest and extension fee payments are being capitalized and added to the principal amounts due on the maturity date.
+Under this restructuring, and following this additional loan advance, the amounts that were due to the senior and subordinated bridge lenders on July 15, 2009 were US \$2.78 million and US \$2.25 million respectively.
+As consideration for the above, the senior bridge lender will be receiving cash fees of \$35,000 along with 1,000,000 common shares of the Company and 500,000 warrants to purchase common stock of the Company for a two year period at a price of C \$0.14/share.
 In connection with the extension of the bridge loans, the Company granted a security interest in the Almaden project.
+On July 15, 2009, the bridge loan lenders agreed to extend the maturity date until August 17, 2009.
+As consideration for the above, both lenders will receive a US\$30,000 fee.

-The Company is in a difficult financial condition, and over the past three months the Company has only been able to meet critical payments to keep its portfolio of exploration properties in good standing, and to meet other minimum sustaining requirements through the recent advances made by its senior bridge lender.
+The Company is in a very difficult financial condition, and over the past six months the Company has only been able to meet critical payments to keep its portfolio of exploration properties in good standing, and to meet other minimum sustaining requirements through the recent advances made by its senior bridge lender and the recent private placement.
+The bridge lenders have extended the expiry of their bridge loans to August 17, 2009.
+If an acceptable solution is not found to solve the bridge loan debt, the Company anticipates the bridge lenders will initiate proceeding to realize their security.
 Freegold continues to pursue a number of alternatives in order to satisfy its various debt obligations and to provide additional working capital to the Company.
 These include ongoing discussions with parties that have expressed an interest in the possible purchase of individual projects and in the possibility of business combinations.
 Vendors who are owed project-related payables have been working with the Company as it seeks alternative financing, and discussions have commenced with vendors representing the majority of the outstanding accounts payable debt regarding an exchange of debt for common shares of the Company.
 While management is hopeful that one, or a combination of these alternatives, will address the Company's current financial situation and provide additional working capital, there can be no assurances that the Company will be successful in its efforts (see "Risks and Uncertainties" below for a discussion of associated risk factors).